microsoft/CCF/sphinx/source/introduction.rst

 CCF can enable high-scale, confidential blockchain networks that meet key enterprise requirements — providing a means to accelerate production enterprise adoption of blockchain technology.

-Leveraging the power of trusted execution environments (TEEs), decentralized systems concepts, and cryptography, CCF enables enterprise-ready computation or blockchain networks that deliver:
+Leveraging the power of trusted execution environments (:term:`TEE`), decentralized systems concepts, and cryptography, CCF enables enterprise-ready computation or blockchain networks that deliver:

  * **Throughput and latency approaching database speeds.** Through its use of TEEs, the framework creates a network of remotely attestable enclaves.
    This gives a web of trust across the distributed system, allowing a user that verifies a single cryptographic quote from a CCF node to effectively verify the entire network.
 This simplifies consensus and thus improves transaction speed and latency — all without compromising security or assuming trust.

- * **Richer, more flexible confidentiality models.** Beyond safeguarding data access with encryption-in-use via TEEs, we use industry standards (TLS and remote attestation) to ensure secure node communication.
+ * **Richer, more flexible confidentiality models.** Beyond safeguarding data access with encryption-in-use via TEEs, we use industry standards (:term:`TLS` and remote attestation) to ensure secure node communication.
 Transactions can be processed in the clear or revealed only to authorized parties, without requiring complicated confidentiality schemes.

  * **Network and service policy management through non-centralized governance.** The framework provides a network and service configuration to express and manage consortium